 Surrounded by intense agricultural and urban development, the reserve provides refuge to a variety of wildlife.
 The most notable feature of this property is the diversity of habitats it encompasses.
 The property hosts a large tract of mature hardwood and mixed forests.
 Enormous beech trees rub shoulders with tall maples and hemlock.
 A small wetland area, dominated by birch trees and larch, is part of the larger Ansnorveldt wetland complex.

 Located just north of Newmarket, the property is a valuable green space in a highly developed area of Ontario.
-It is identified as being a key natural area in the York Region Greening Strategy.
-The Cawthra Mulock Nature Reserve also falls within the context of the Ontario government’s new Greenbelt system.
+The York Region Greening Strategy identifies it as a key natural area.
+The reserve also falls within the context of the Government of Ontario’s Greenbelt system.
 Situated just north of the Oak Ridges Moraine, the rolling hills and forested ridges are a refuge for wildlife.